mattstratton/conducky/website/docs/user-guide/navigation.md

 - **Session persistence**: Navigation state maintained across browser sessions
 - **Auto-redirect**: Unauthenticated users redirected to login when accessing protected pages

+## Performance Optimizations

+### Recent Improvements

+The navigation system has been optimized for performance:

+- **Reduced API calls**: Sidebar now fetches data efficiently to minimize server requests
+- **Optimized polling**: Notification polling reduced from 30 seconds to 2 minutes
+- **Better caching**: User roles and events are cached to prevent redundant fetches
+- **Parallel data loading**: Multiple API calls are made in parallel where possible

+### Navigation Loading

+- **Fast initial load**: Core navigation appears immediately
+- **Progressive enhancement**: Additional features load as data becomes available
+- **Error handling**: Graceful fallbacks when navigation data fails to load
+- **Offline support**: Basic navigation works even with poor connectivity

 ## Navigation Best Practices

 ### For Users

 1. **Use the global dashboard** to get an overview of all your events
-2. **Use event context** for focused work within a specific event
-3. **Use the event switcher** to quickly move between events
+2. **Leverage the event switcher** for quick navigation between events
-4. **Check your role** in each event to understand available functionality
+3. **Check your role** in each event to understand what actions are available
+4. **Use breadcrumbs** to understand your current location in the application

 ### For Admins

-1. **Start with global dashboard** to see all events you manage
-2. **Use event context** for detailed event management
-3. **Use system admin context** (if SuperAdmin) for installation management
+1. **SuperAdmins**: Use the system admin section for installation management
-4. **Remember role separation**: SuperAdmin ≠ automatic event access
+2. **Event Admins**: Use event settings for detailed event configuration
+3. **Invite Management**: Generate admin invites through the system admin interface
+4. **Context Switching**: Switch between system admin and personal contexts as needed

+### Mobile Users

+1. **Use the hamburger menu** to access the full navigation on mobile
+2. **Swipe gestures** can quickly open/close the sidebar
+3. **Touch-friendly design** ensures easy navigation on small screens
+4. **Responsive layout** adapts to your device size automatically

 ## Troubleshooting Navigation

 ### Common Issues

-**"I can't see the sidebar"**
-- Ensure you're logged in
+- **Sidebar not showing**: Check authentication status and refresh the page
+- **Missing navigation items**: Verify your role permissions for the current context
-- Check that you have roles in at least one event
+- **Event switcher empty**: Ensure you belong to at least one event
-- Try refreshing the page

-**"I can't access an event"**
+- **Performance issues**: Clear browser cache and check network connectivity

+### SuperAdmin Issues

-- Verify you have a role in that event
+- **System admin section missing**: Verify SuperAdmin role assignment
-- Check with an event admin if you should have access
-- SuperAdmins need explicit event roles to access event data
+- **Cannot access events**: Remember that SuperAdmins need event roles to access event data

-**"Navigation items are missing"**
-- Navigation is role-based - you only see what you have permission to access
-- Contact an event admin to request additional permissions

-**"Event switcher not showing"**
-- Event switcher only appears when you belong to multiple events
-- Single-event users don't see the switcher
+- **Navigation slow**: Check for excessive API calls in browser developer tools

 ### Getting Help

-If you encounter navigation issues:
+For navigation issues:
+1. Check browser console for errors

-1. Check your user roles in the profile section
+2. Verify your user roles and permissions
-2. Verify you're in the correct context (global vs event vs system)
-3. Contact your event administrator for role-related issues
+3. Try refreshing the page or clearing cache
-4. Contact your system administrator for technical issues
+4. Contact system administrators for role-related issues
+5. Consult the [troubleshooting guide](troubleshooting) for detailed solutions

-## Technical Implementation
+## Future Enhancements

-### Context Detection

-The navigation system automatically detects context based on the current URL:

-- URLs starting with `/admin/` → System Admin context
-- URLs starting with `/events/[slug]/` → Event context
-- All other authenticated URLs → Global context

-### Role-Based Rendering

-Navigation items are filtered based on:

-- **System roles**: SuperAdmin access to system features
-- **Event roles**: Admin/Responder/Reporter access to event features
-- **Authentication state**: Logged in vs logged out users

-### Performance Optimization

-- **Lazy loading**: Event data loaded only when needed
-- **Caching**: Navigation state cached for performance
+Planned navigation improvements include:
+- **Advanced search**: Global search across all accessible content
+- **Keyboard shortcuts**: Quick navigation using keyboard commands
+- **Customizable sidebar**: User-configurable navigation preferences
+- **Breadcrumb improvements**: Enhanced location awareness
-- **Responsive**: Navigation adapts to screen size and device capabilities
+- **Accessibility enhancements**: Better screen reader support and keyboard navigation